How Katharine McPhee and David Foster Beat the Odds and Found Love

 A post-Christmas trip to Paris, where Foster met McPhee after she'd spent her holiday in the romantic foreign city with family, only seemed to confirm just how in love the couple had become, with the duo unable to keep their hands off one another as they strolled through the City of Lights.
 "They stopped on a street corner and wrapped their arms around each other to stay warm," an eyewitness told E!
 News.
 "It looked like they were very happy to be reunited in such a romantic place."

-With the pair still going strong in the new year, it appeared that the words Foster had spoken to Vanity Fair a year earlier about his usual marriage-hopping and newfound power as a single person were still very much in the back of his mind, as there were no plans to approach marriage just yet.
+With the pair still going strong in as 2018 rolled around, it appeared that the words Foster had spoken to Vanity Fair a year earlier about his usual marriage-hopping and newfound power as a single person were still very much in the back of his mind, as there were no plans to approach marriage just yet.
 "David has not shown any interest in getting married again.
 He hasn't discounted how he feels about Katherine but there are no plans for them to even get engaged anytime soon," a source told E!
 News, adding that McPhee wasn't exactly pushing for a proposal either.

 But as the first half of the year went by, with the couple attending Elton John's Oscar viewing party and walking the red carpet at the Met Gala together, Foster supporting McPhee as she made her Broadway debut in Waitress, and just the usual progression of an authentic relationship unfolding, something changed.
 And suddenly, marriage was just what each wanted from the other.
 "Katherine has been wanting this for a while now," a source revealed to E!
 News shortly after the pair revealed that he'd popped the question while on holiday in Europe.
 "David has been planning the engagement, but has kept it very secretive.
 Only a few family members knew about his plans."